 When you’ve just been awarded your Foundation licence and got your callsign, it can be difficult what to do next – how to get on-air and how to chat to others to get help and advice.

-On this page, we try to outline the basics of what you need to know, and how to get you in touch, on-air, with other amateurs.
+On this page, we try to outline the basics of what you need to know, and how to get on-air with other amateurs.

-You’ll need to get yourself a 2 metre radio, of course, and you have the choice of a handheld portable unit (normally 5 watts), or a mobile rig that you can either mount in a car, or use at home with a 12V PSU).
+You’ll need to get yourself a 2 metre radio, of course, and you have the choice of a handheld portable unit (normally 5 watts), or a mobile rig that you can either mount in a car, or use at home with a 12V power supply.

 2m handheld radios generally come with a short rubber duck aerial, which is only really going to be of use over a short distance.
 Assuming you want to talk to people over a mile-or-so away, you’ll need to connect the radio to a more suitable aerial – either one on your car roof, or a fixed aerial at home.